SwitchbladeBot/switchblade/README.md

 > **⚠ Music is currently disabled on Switchblade's main instance!**

 We've put a lot of effort into our music system, so you always get the best listening experience.
 Our system accepts URLs from many different services, like **SoundCloud**, **Deezer**, **Twitch**, and many more.
-In order to provide you ears with delightful lag-free music, we've spread our Lavalink nodes around the globe, so there's always a low latency connection available to the voice server you're in.
+In order to provide your ears with delightful lag-free music, we've spread our Lavalink nodes around the globe, so there's always a low latency connection available to the voice server you're in.

 To play a song, join a voice channel and type **`s!play <query>`**.
 The `<query>` can be anything you want, from a song name to a **Soundcloud playlist URL**, we've got you covered!